peteroome/peteroome.github.com/_posts/2014-05-27-all-rise-for-standing-desk.md

 Anyway, I'm 5 weeks in so I thought it would be useful to someone if I reflected upon my experience:

 ## Week 1
-Awash with enthusiasm and energy, I forehand smashed questions as to why I was standing up, down the line with Federer style ferocity and flet confident in my decision to standup all day.
+Awash with enthusiasm and energy, I forehand smashed questions as to why I was standing up, down the line with Federer style ferocity and felt confident in my decision to standup all day.
 This was a positive lifestyle change.
 My keyboard is quite wobbly.

 My morning run seems like an imposibility.
 I wake up feeling like I've done a normal (normal means sitting) days work.